 Your personal data will be treated as strictly confidential.
 We will only share your data with third parties with your explicit consent or when required by law to do so.

-- We will keep your personal information in respect of financial records and associated paperwork for as long as the law requires us to, for tax or accounting purposes (which may be up to six years after a particular transaction).
+- We will keep financial records and associated paperwork for as long as the law requires us to, for tax or accounting purposes (which may be up to six years after a particular transaction).